cp3402-students/a2-cp3402-2019-team02/README.md

 	- Export the website via the 'All-in-One WP Migration' plugin
 	- Visit the live website at http://35.244.90.129/
 	- Import the new version of the website via the 'All-in-One WP Migration' plugin

 	Or
 	- Download the most recent website export file in the main branch of the github repository
 	- Visit the live website at http://35.244.90.129/
 	- Import the new version of the website via the 'All-in-One WP Migration' plugin

 For accurate version control:
 1. Upload the exported file onto the main branch of the github repository.
 Note: Do not delete the existing one, as backups are important in case of any issues with new versions.

 2. Replace the existing wp-content folder in the main branch of the github repository with the contents of your local websites' wp-content folder

 3. Commit your changes to the main branch of the github repository (include all necessary/relevant comments detailing your commit).

+## Style guide
+- Background color: White (#FFFFFF)
+- Header & Footer BG color: Yellow (#FAF245)
+- Site font: Trebuchet MS
+- Site font size: 16px
+- Header font: Ramabhadra
+- Header font size: 1.5em
+- Site logo provided by client.
+Instructed not to amend logo design.

 ## Built With
 - Wordpress: https://wordpress.org/